radanalyticsio/oshinko-specs/metrics-for-spark-clusters.md

 harvest an array of data points(see example 1).
 There are several available "sinks" that can be used by Spark to expose the metrics data.
-By default, Spark exposes a minimal REST endpoint that can be queried for metrics data, this sink is referred to as the `MetricsServlet`[[2]].
-Unfortunately, several tests with this endpoint failed to produce useful results.
+By default, Spark exposes a minimal REST endpoint that can be queried for metrics data, this sink is referred to as the `MetricsServlet`[[1]].
+Although the `MetricsServlet` can be used to harvest some metrics data, it does not provide a rich interface to the metrics.

-Although the `MetricsServlet` sink has proven light on details, the `GraphiteSink` based on the Graphite project has proven quite valuable in mining Spark for metrics.
-The primary difficulty when using this sink is that it requires two other processes to be running alongside the Spark master; a collection tool named Carbon, and the Graphite API server.

-To effectively enable a Graphite based metrics solution, the pod spec that Oshinko generates for Spark clusters will need to be changed to include the two Graphite based contianers and a service will need to be created to allow access to the metrics data.
-Images will also need to be generated for these new processes, and the Spark images will need to have their configuration files changed to allow metrics reporting.
+To promote deeper introspection on running Spark clusters, the oshinko deployment methodology should be modified to include support for one of the richer metrics interfaces provided by the `JmxSink` or `GraphiteSink` implementations.
+These implementations provide a queryable interface to the metrics data provided by Spark.
+This interface will allow applications that wish to consume the metrics a much finer degree of control over the data they inspect.

 **Example 1, sample metrics topics**